wqking/jsonpp/doc/parser.md

 Parse JSON document in `source`.
-If you needs to repeat parsing the same document, using `ParserSource` may increase performance slightly, depending on the parse backend.
+If you needs to repeat parsing the same document, using `ParserSource` may increase performance slightly, depending on the parser backend.

 <a id="mdtoc_e2f32606"></a>
 #### Error handling